dhiwinsamrich/Web-Programming/README.md

   - **Error Handling:** Provides appropriate messages for invalid city names or network issues.
 - **Use Cases:** Perfect for users who want a quick and easy way to check the weather in any city without using traditional weather apps.

+### 8. News Project

+- **Description:** A dynamic web application that aggregates and displays news articles from various sources.
+The News Project allows users to stay informed by providing the latest news updates categorized by topics such as technology, sports, politics, and entertainment.
+The application fetches real-time data using APIs and presents it in an organized manner.
+- **Technologies:** Python, Django, RESTful APIs, Bootstrap
+- **Key Features:**
+  - **Real-Time News Updates:** Fetches the latest news articles from multiple sources.
+  - **Category-Based Browsing:** Users can filter news by categories like technology, sports, and politics.
+  - **Search Functionality:** Search for specific news articles or topics.
+  - **Responsive Design:** The application is optimized for both desktop and mobile devices.
+- **Use Cases:** Ideal for users who want a centralized platform to access the latest news from various sources, providing convenience and up-to-date information.

 ## 🛠️ **How to Clone This Repository**